 Effective treatment of patients with obesity is an increasingly important part of modern medical practice.
 This course delivers practical strategies to optimize the management of obesity and its many complications, and provides the most up-to-date approaches to obesity prevention and treatment.

-- New strategies for the medical management of adult patients with obesity
+- Medical and surgical management of the adult patient with obesity